dedis/d-voting/README.md

 **3) Shuffle ballots** Once the election is closed by an admin, ballots are shuffled to ensure privacy of voters.
 This operation is done by a threshold of node that each perform their own shuffling.
-Each shuffling guaranty the integrity of votes while re-encrypting and changing the order of votes.
+Each shuffling guaranties the integrity of ballots while re-encrypting and changing the order of ballots.
 At this stage encrypted ballots cannot ne linked back to their voters.

 <div align="center">
     <img height="90px" src="docs/assets/reveal-black.png#gh-light-mode-only">